Panchopchar Puja

 1. Gandha (Fragrance / Sandalwood Paste)

-• Apply chandan or sacred paste to Her murti or image.
+• Apply chandan or sacred paste to their idols, images or lingam.

 • Symbolizes inner surrender, cooling of the mind, and preparation for devotion.